travelgateX/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 - Removal of `loadFile` from `HotelXMutation`.
 Reason: .
 Deprecated on 2018-06-06.**To be removed soon**.
 - Removal of `cache` from `OperationDetailed`.
 Reason: Added new field trafficType..
 Deprecated on 2019-04-03.**To be removed soon**.
 - Removal of `ratios` from `StatsData`.
 Reason: Added hits fields to be able to calculate ratios at client side..
 Deprecated on 2019-04-08.**To be removed soon**.
+- Removal of `entities` from `AdminQuery`.
+Reason: Only for statsX product.
+Use client, supplier, accesess queries.
+Deprecated on 2019-08-21.Expected removal on 2019-11-19.
 - Removal of `description` from `Bed`.
 Reason: Deprecated from 2019-07-29.
 Deprecated on 2019-07-29.Expected removal on 2019-10-27.
 - Removal of `error` from `Board`.
 Reason: Deprecated from 2019-07-03.
 Deprecated on 2019-07-03.Expected removal on 2019-10-01.
 - Removal of `error` from `Category`.
 Reason: Deprecated from 2019-07-03.
 Deprecated on 2019-07-03.Expected removal on 2019-10-01.
 - Removal of `error` from `Destination`.
 Reason: Deprecated from 2019-07-03.
 Deprecated on 2019-07-03.Expected removal on 2019-10-01.
 - Removal of `error` from `Hotel`.
 Reason: Deprecated from 2019-07-03.
 Deprecated on 2019-07-03.Expected removal on 2019-10-01.
 - Removal of `error` from `RoomStatic`.
 Reason: Deprecated from 2019-07-03.
 Deprecated on 2019-07-03.Expected removal on 2019-10-01.
+{{% / release-notes-container %}}
+### 2019-08-21
+{{% release-notes-container type="d"%}}
+- Deprecated `entities` from `AdminQuery`.
+Reason: Only for statsX product.
+Use client, supplier, accesess queries.
+Expected removal on 2019-11-19 .
 {{% / release-notes-container %}}
 ### 2019-07-29
 {{% release-notes-container type="d"%}}